Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 One of the primary local government responsibilities is road infrastructure.
 For years the Dayton budget only included $250k per year for roads.
 Everybody knew that wasn't enough and should be around $600k to $800k.
 The 2020 budget finally moved that to $800k (though they also included a massive amount of other spending along with the new Franchise tax).

-Well, the 2022 budget that the current council approved not only held increases way down compared to that previous council, but it also RESTORED that $800k to roads.
+Well, the 2022 budget that the current council approved not only held increases way down compared to that previous council, but it also RESTORED $600k to roads.

 Dayton Parkway